pmeier/light-the-torch/README.md

 latest release is, it is impossible to install it as simple as `pip install torch` normally would.

-At this point you might justifiably as: why don't you just use `conda` as PyTorch recommends?
+At this point you might justifiably ask: why don't you just use `conda` as PyTorch recommends?

 ```shell